-Laser surgery is becoming an increasingly popular option for many people across the UK.
+Laser eye surgery is becoming an increasingly popular option for many people across the UK.
 It provides a way of enabling you to say goodbye to your glasses and contact lenses for good, and enjoy the perfect vision that so many other individuals take for granted.

 However, as with any medical treatment, it’s not without its risks, and it’s vital to understand the procedure before committing to having it done.
 Here’s some information about the laser surgery experience, the results you can expect afterwards, and other details to help you make an informed decision.

-Laser Surgery: Before the Treatment
+Laser Eye Surgery: Before the Treatment

 Laser surgery requires an initial consultation.
 You’ll meet with your surgeon, who will carry out a number of tests and examinations to ascertain your levels of short-sightedness.
+Depending on this, you will be advised which procedure is most suitable for your individual circumstances.
+These include Lasek, Lasik or PRK and you can read more about each by following the link to our comprehensive article detailed below.

 After you’ve been fully assessed, you’ll be booked in for your operation.
 Although the procedure is generally considered relatively painless, it’s important to be aware that it’s still surgery and that it shouldn’t be taken lightly.